if-sourabhsawant/blogging-platform-backend/README.md

 ## AI Assistance

-During development, I used AI tools like ChatGPT to help with:
+During development, I used AI tools like ChatGPT and Cascade to help with:

 - Setting up the project structure
 - Creating database schemas and models
 - Implementing authentication logic
 - Debugging API endpoints
 - Writing validation middleware
+- Creating comprehensive API documentation
+- Generating the Postman collection for API testing
+- Implementing secure JWT authentication
+- Optimizing database queries

+Cascade, an advanced AI coding assistant, was particularly helpful with creating the comprehensive Postman collection that covers all API endpoints with various test cases.
+It also provided guidance on implementing secure authentication practices and structuring the API for optimal performance and maintainability.

 AI assistance helped me create a more robust and secure backend while following best practices.